1c7/Yogurt/README.md

 3. It's One-off purchase($9 forever), not monthly recurring payment($15 per month).
 4. You don't want spend a lot of time(2-7 days maybe) thinking and building a license management system

-## Why using this
+## Why this
-1. When you can't use Paddle or Gumroad for whatever reason
 1. Simple
+  ("Simple" in some way, if you are new to serverless, there are still new concept you need to know)
+2. Cheap
-2. Cheap, Cheaper than a dedicate server that run 24x7 (I don't even want pay for a $5 dollar Digital Ocean Droplet, Problem is not the money, I just don't want maintain it)
+  Cheaper than a dedicate server that run 24x7 (I don't even want pay for a $5 dollar Digital Ocean Droplet, Problem is not the money, I just don't want maintain it)

-## How it work
+## How it work (user flow)
 1. When user want purchase your one-off software, ask user for Email address (so user can receive license code via email)
 2. User pay & successfully pay
 3. That payment provider probably have webhook when payment success. use that. call this "Serverless License Management"